Szy0127/2022-compiler-lab/doc/lab2.md

 ## error handling

-- \ddd not belongs to 0-127:scanner.h
+- \ddd not belongs to 0-127: check in scanner.h
-- \f___f\ contains character which is not white space:scanner.h
+- \f___f\ contains character which is not white space: check in scanner.h
 - dismatch of " and /*: EOF in tiger.lex
 - wrong token: tiger.lex